The Logo and Seal of the Freie Universität BerlinFreie Universität Berlin

 It is highly recommended that you ask for a reference letter in advance.
 Please explain to your referees that you are going to apply for GEAS and that they themselves have to upload their letters of reference online and in time (!).

-The NOAH application system will automatically send an e-mail with a generated link to your supervisors immediately after you have filled out the corresponding text field.
+*Update*Nov 2020: The application system will automatically send an e-mail with a generated link to your supervisors after you have submitted your application.

-Your referees will receive a link to an online application system where to upload their letters in PDF format (not larger than 2 MB).
+Your referees will receive a link for upload to the application system to upload the letters in PDF format (not larger than 2 MB).
 The file can only be uploaded once.
 A successful upload will be immediately confirmed on screen.
+A second upload is not possible.
 If they fail to upload their file for the first time, or if there is no onscreen confirmation, they should contact application[at]geas.fu-berlin.de to await further instructions.

 After being admitted to the GEAS doctoral program, the next step is to apply for admission to the department your supervisor belongs to.